 Then the door crashed open.
 The Masher stood there, holding a lantern.
 It was the first time I really saw his face, all beaten and cut up.
 I couldn't help it.
 There wasn't anything I had ever seen that was scarier.
 I screamed and screamed and cried.

 Dark Flame didn't stop to calm me.
 The Masher rushed her, pulling a knife from his pocket.
 I didn't see much else.
 She pushed me back into a corner right before he reached her.
 There was a lot of punching and kicking.
-It only took her a few moments to get the knife away from him.
-His size was a problem, though; she was faster, but his power was incredible.
+It only took a few moments for her to get the knife away from him.
+But his size was a problem.
+She was faster, but his power was incredible.
 In a weird way, she was moving well, but not really like she practiced.
 Maybe it was instinct.
-I guess he moved toward me to scare her, because when she rushed him, he whipped around, giving her a powerful jab to the upper arm.
+I guess he moved toward me to scare her, because when she rushed him, he whipped around and gave her a powerful jab to the upper arm.
 That was the first and only time I heard her cry out.
 Seeing her hurt, the Masher ran for the door.

 The Black Torrent was the neatest thing Gale City had ever known, and in person he was even better.
 The Masher stopped dead in his tracks when he saw him.
 His eyes went all wide, and then he stepped back.
 Dark Flame used the chance, dealing him another blow to the stomach.
 The Masher winced, but returned with a fist to her head.
 She reeled back as The Black Torrent took over.
 It was over in a matter of minutes.
 There really was no contest.

 The Masher hit the ground with such a thud that I felt my feet shake.
-Torrent looked at the criminal then turned to Dark Flame.
-He was helping her up when I moved toward them.
+Torrent looked at him, then turned to the Dark Flame.
+He was helping her up when I joined them.